Given Missouri’s large size and location in the heart of the Midwest.

 One of the most notorious spiders for getting into people’s homes is the star-bellied orb weaver, Acanthepeira stellata.

-Moreso, they are particularly prevalent in the southern United States, including Florida and Arkansas.
-The star-bellied orb weaver gets its name from its zigzag web decorations, which resemble a cluster of stars in the sky.
+Moreover, they are particularly prevalent in the southern United States, including Florida and Arkansas.
+The star-bellied orb weaver gets its name from its zigzag web decorations, resembling a star cluster in the sky.

 9. Tuft-legged Orbweaver